bazizi/steam-achievement-unlocker/README.md

 # Pre-requisites
+- Logged into the Steam app & it is running.
-If running from source, Rust programming language needs to be installed.
+- If building/running from source, Rust programming language needs to be installed.

 # Usage
 ## From source